Family Cows For Sale – Scroll down for listings of animals for sale.

 A dairy cow is both a big commitment and a valuable investment in your family farm or homestead.
 Choosing the right cow is crucial to ensure a positive experience for years to come.

 Don’t buy a cull cow.
-When you buy your family cow from Crowfoot Farm, you have the assurance of knowing your cow comes from a tested TB, Brucellosis, Johnes, and BLV-free herd with hardy, grazing genetics, A2/A2 beta casein, and complete pedigree information.
-We have both pure registered Brown Swiss and pedigreed Brown Swiss-Jersey cross cows.
-Calves are raised on plenty of real milk, grass, hay and alfalfa to set them up for a long and productive life.
-Each and every heifer calf is handled daily from birth, halter trained and raised to be a gentle, easy-going milk cow.
+When you buy your family cow from Crowfoot Farm, you have the assurance of knowing your cow comes from a tested TB, Brucellosis, Johnes, and BLV-free herd with hardy, grazing genetics, A2 beta casein, and complete pedigree information.
+An independent vet check and health papers may be requested for any animal at the buyer’s expense (required for interstate travel).
+We have both pure registered Brown Swiss and pedigreed Brown Swiss-cross cows.
+Calves are raised on plenty of real milk, pasture, grass hay, and alfalfa to set them up for a long and productive life.
+A small amount of calf starter is used to stimulate excellent rumen development, which makes for a healthier and more productive grass-fed cow.
+For safety, all calves are humanely disbudded in their first week so they will not grow horns.
+Each and every heifer calf is handled daily from birth, halter trained, and raised to be a gentle, easy-going milk cow.

 Brown Swiss Cattle

 Brown Swiss cattle are the oldest of all dairy breeds.
-The beautiful brown cows were developed in the northeastern part of Switzerland as a dual-purpose dairy and beef breed.
+The beautiful brown cows were developed in the northeastern part of Switzerland, likely 1,000 years ago, as a dual-purpose dairy and beef breed.
 They adapt well to both hot and cold climates and are exceptionally hardy.
 Brown Swiss cattle are notable for their dairy strength, well-attached udders, correct feet and legs, and their longevity.
 They produce large volumes of rich milk with an ideal fat-to-protein ratio for cheese making.
 Brown Swiss are also very good-natured and have been called the most docile of all dairy breeds.
 They make excellent, low-maintenance family cows.

 Our dairy herd is comprised of very nice registered Brown Swiss and Brown Swiss-Jersey cross cows.
-Our foundation stock came from Old Mill Farm in 2012.
+Our foundation stock came from Old Mill Farm in 2012, and we have maintained a closed herd since then.
 We are very pleased with how our cows perform in our pasture-based management system.